-In order to comply with data retention policies and the right to erasure we are enhancing your ability to manage "Purge Types".
-For each "Purge Type" configuration, you will be able to configure what happens to corresponding data throughout the system for users who have that "Purge Type" applied to them.
+In order to comply with data retention policies and the right to erasure the ability to manage "Purge Types".
+For each "Purge Type" configuration, you are able to configure what happens to corresponding data throughout the system for users who have that "Purge Type" applied to them.

-As an example, you could configure these three types:
+As an example, you can configure these three types: